xmonader/info_foundation/docs/circles/foundation/grid/grid.md

 - To promote the ThreeFold Grid as a new, global, neutral and sustainable network of IT infrastructure created by ThreeFold Farmers.
 - To support farmers with tools and information (technical and non technical) in decision making and joining the grid.

+## Coordinator & contributors

+- Andreas: coordinator of TFGrid BizDev & Overview Grid Team Scrum Coordinator
+- Weynand: Grid related Farmer and Technical Content (TF Grid WIKI)
+- Jan: ThreeFold technical Community (Hardware Compatibility)
+- Georges: Legal Affairs (T&Cs, Contracts)
+- Stela: Communications, Community & Events
+- Sabrina: Community Communication & Support

+## Goals

+Until end of the year 2019 the focus is 100% around coverage - creating a global grid in as many locations as possible in as many as possible countries.
+- All nodes on right software to make the token minting process seamless experience,
+- Regulations (T&C)
+- Different types of farming need to be activated (managed capacity)
+- Work with HPE on the launch of a big campaign around the growth of grid

+## Strategy

+- Support cooperatives and individual farmers by providing information and support through web, wiki and chat/forum.
+- Create scalabilty through cooperatives
+- Establish new cooperatives in North & South America, Russia/CIS and Japan (as a first Asian hub)
+- Collaborate with ambassadors to establish farmer beach-heads in new territories
+- Grow farmer community through local community events (Tech/non Tech)

+## Roadmap

+April
+- TF Minting Process & TFT catch up (history in clean state) - Achieved
+- TF Grid 1.0.0 in Beta  (usable JSX, docu, … maybe even services from 1.0.1) - Achieved

+May

+- TF Grid 1.0.1 in beta with following services:
+  - OpenBrowser (browser in browser)
+  - OpenPublish
+  - OpenMeeting
+  - OpenPages
+  - OpenChain
+  - TFApp2

+October
+- TF Grid 1.0.x in beta with following services:
+  - OpenTasks  (alternative to trelo)
+  - OpenWeb  (alternative to wikipedia)
+  - OpenDocs (alternative to gdocs)
+  - OpenNotes (decentralized editor for notes, markdown)
+  - OpenGit
+  - OpenMessage
+  - OpenSync
+  - OpenApp
+  - OpenDB

 ### Communication Channels

 - [FreeFlowPages Space for Farming](https://freeflowpages.com/s/tf-grid-farming/)